Nelson - Tasman

 Nelson-Tasman often tops New Zealand’s sunshine hours.
 It also boasts golden beaches and productive tourism, wine, horticulture and fishing industries.

-Often known as ‘the top of the south’, Nelson Tasman takes up the north eastern corner of the South Island.
-The main centre, Nelson city (population 46,000) is a 5¾ hour drive from Christchurch.
-Nelson is just 40 minutes by air from Wellington and about 1½ hours from Auckland.
+Often known as ‘the top of the south’, Nelson Tasman takes up the northwestern corner of the South Island.
+The main centre, Nelson city (population 46,000) is a 5-hour drive from Christchurch.
+By air, Nelson is just 30 minutes from Wellington, 40 minutes from Christchurch, and about 1½ hours from Auckland.

 Nelson Tasman is known for its beautiful reserves and national parks which offer excellent walking and tramping.
 There are many outdoor recreation options, from kayaking in the Abel Tasman Park to walking the Heaphy Track, one of New Zealand’s nine ‘great walks’.

-The coasts and lakes are ideal for swimming, boating, sailing and fishing.
-Golden Bay particularly is famous for its unspoilt sandy beaches and is popular with alternative lifestylers for its fertile farmland and distance from mainstream society.
+The coasts and lakes are ideal for swimming, boating, sailing, and fishing.
+Golden Bay particularly is famous for its unspoiled sandy beaches and is popular with alternative lifestylers for its fertile farmland and distance from mainstream society.

 Nelson city is smart and well developed.
-Its thriving local arts and craft scene includes some of New Zealand’s best visual artists, potters, glass blowers and wood carvers, and the city offers a full range of amenities including excellent cafes and restaurants.
+Its thriving local arts and craft scene include some of New Zealand’s best visual artists, potters, glass blowers and woodcarvers, and the city offers a full range of amenities including excellent cafes and restaurants.

-The region’s economy has four main drivers - horticulture, tourism, forestry and fishing.
+The region’s economy has four main drivers - horticulture, fishing, forestry, and tourism.

-Nelson’s port is reckoned to be the biggest fishing port in Australasia.
+Nelson’s port is the largest deep-sea fishing port in Australasia.